teamhanko/hanko/backend/README.md

 ### Enabling password authentication

 Password-based authentication is disabled per default.
-You can activate set the minimum password length in your configuration file:
+You can activate it and set the minimum password length in your configuration file:

 ```yaml